-Press Releases :: "Comité des Sages" calls for a "New Renaissance" by bringing Europe's cultural heritage online
+Press Release :: "Comité des Sages" calls for a "New Renaissance" by bringing Europe's cultural heritage online

 (10/01/2011) The report of the Comité des Sages (high-level reflection group) on Digitisation of Europe's cultural heritage was delivered today to Neelie Kroes, European Commission Vice-President for the Digital Agenda, and Androulla Vassiliou, Commissioner responsible for Education and Culture.
 The report urges EU Member States to step up their efforts to put online the collections held in all their libraries, archives and museums.
 It stresses the benefits of making Europe's culture and knowledge more easily accessible.
 It also points to the potential economic benefits of digitisation, including through public-private partnerships, for the development of innovative services in sectors like tourism, research and education.
 The report endorses the Digital Agenda's objective of strengthening Europe's digital library Europeana and suggests solutions for making works covered by copyright available online.
 The Comité des Sages on Digitisation comprises Maurice Lévy, Elisabeth Niggemann and Jacques de Decker.
 The report's recommendations will feed into the Commission's broader strategy, under the Digital Agenda for Europe, to help cultural institutions make the transition towards the digital age.